4 Foods That Cause Dental Emergencies

 You might find this strange but many people love to chew on an ice cube on a hot day.
 But before you put an ice cube in your month, imagine chewing on a rock, which would basically have the same effect as ice.
 Ice is hard on enamel, and can easily crack and break teeth.

 These are just a few kitchen items that you should avoid if you want to save your teeth.
 Some foods may be more tempting than others, but at the end of the day, one little snack isn’t worth a busted tooth!

-If you experience a dental emergency, call our office at Toronto Office Phone Number 416-491-1100 to schedule an appointment.
+If you experience a dental emergency, call our office at Fairview Mall Dental Centre Phone Number 416-491-1100 to schedule an appointment.

 Comments are closed.